Jasmine95229/backtesting-engine/README.md

 But nothing traded on that bar.
 The signal is noise injected directly into your backtest.

-**Backtrader, VectorBT, and LEAN have no mechanism to detect or suppress these bars.**

 This engine labels every bar with a tradability flag during preprocessing and skips signal logic on forward-filled bars entirely — before any indicator or entry logic runs.

 ### Problem 2 — Heterogeneous parallel execution